 - Accept admission to the college you’ve chosen

-- Decline admission to the other schools you were accepted to
+- Decline admission to the other schools that accepted you

 - Pay the fee to reserve your spot in the incoming freshman class